 However, not being able to develop trust and relax in a relationship can become disproportionate.
 When insecurity becomes overwhelming and starts to affect the relationship’s quality, we speak of relationship anxiety.

 Although relationship anxiety is not officially a disorder, those affected and therapists alike agree that it can be a severe issue.
 It does resemble anxiety disorders in some aspects, such as the inability to soothe fear.

 The magnitude of the apprehension is what makes the distinction between the butterflies in your stomach and full-blown dating anxiety.

 Relationship anxiety can appear at any point of romance.

 Some people are so anxious about the mere idea of a relationship that they avoid it altogether.

-Those that are fairly aware that they are dodging romance often say things such as: “It’s not for me,” or, “I’m not into dating.”
-Others may not realize that they are anxious.
-However, for one reason or another, they never seem to find someone they would go out on a date with.
+Those that are fairly aware that they are dodging romance often say: “It’s not for me,” or, “I’m not into dating.”
+While others may not realize that they are anxious.
+However, they never seem to find someone they would go out on a date with.

-You might have noticed a flood of doubt that came pouring in once you started developing interest in someone.
+A flood of doubt starts to pour in once you start developing interest in someone.
 “Will (s)he like me?”
-“Is (s)he a cheater/liar/horrible person?”
+“Is (s)he a cheater/liar?”
 “Will we get along?”
-“Is this going too fast/too slow?”—these are the most common questions that seem never to leave an anxious person’s side.
+“Is this going too fast/slow?”—similar questions seem never to leave your side.

-It is also possible to develop (or maintain) anxiety well into the relationship.
-In those cases, the closer the partners get, the more the anxiety in the relationship grows.
+It's also possible to develop (or maintain) anxiety well into the relationship.
+Then, the closer the partners get, the more the anxiety grows.

-Doubts about the partner, yourself, or your love’s future cannot seem to be eased no matter what.
-Sometimes, relationship anxiety finally results in the ending of an otherwise promising romance.
+Sometimes, relationship anxiety results in the ending of an otherwise promising romance.
 To avoid that happening, read on and find out how to get rid of this nemesis.